 Natural Resources Conservation Service (NRCS) in New York State announces up to $150,000 in available funding for qualifying projects under the Conservation Innovation Grants (CIG) Program.
 CIG is used to apply or demonstrate previously proven technology in order to increase adoption with an emphasis on opportunities to measure proven, emerging conservation strategies.

 CIG promotes sharing of skills, knowledge, technologies, and facilities among communities, governments, and other institutions to ensure that scientific and technological developments are accessible to a wider range of users.
 CIG funds projects targeting innovative on-the-ground conservation, including pilot projects and field demonstration.

 The Fiscal Year 2016 New York Conservation Innovation Grants Announcement for Funding (APF) is accepting proposals.
 The full proposal must be received by NRCS before 4:30 p.m.
 Eastern Standard Time (EST) on July 1, 2016.
 NRCS will announce selected proposals by Friday, July 22, 2016.

 Additional CIG Information

 Each year, there are two separate opportunities to apply for grants - the NRCS New York administered CIG program and the NRCS nationally administered CIG program.
 Each grant program may be applied to separately.
-Grant applications submitted to the national program are evaluated and awarded separately from the New York CIG program and vice versa.
+Grant proposals submitted to the national program are evaluated and awarded separately from the New York CIG program and vice versa.
 A qualified agency, organization or individual may apply simultaneously to each program; however, only one grant will be awarded for the same application.

 Sign up for Farm Bill email updates